9 Scientific Reasons Why Baby Teeth Are Weird As Hell

 Baby Teeth Are Essential Placeholders

-Although baby teeth do not seem to serve much of a purpose as a nuisance, they serve an important purpose as a placeholder in children’s growing jaws.
-That is why in spite of their small size, baby teeth are a big deal.
+Although baby teeth do not seem to serve much of a purpose as much as they are a nuisance, they are important placeholders in children’s growing jaws.
+That’s why in spite of their small size, baby teeth are a big deal.

-“As children, our jaws are not fully formed yet, so there isn’t enough space for a full set of adult teeth,” dentist Dr. Mike Golpa says.
-“The jaw bone can deteriorate or change, however, without the teeth there so baby teeth act as stand-ins until adult teeth are ready to come in.”
+“As children, our jaws are not fully formed yet, so there isn’t enough space for a full set of adult teeth,” says dentist Mike Golpa, D.D.S.
+“The jaw bone can deteriorate or change, however, without the teeth there, so baby teeth act as stand-ins until adult teeth are ready to come in.”

 Some Babies Are Born With Teeth Already

-“Some babies may be born with one or more teeth,” Dr. Namrita Harchandani, a dentist from AuthorityDental.org, says.
+“Some babies may be born with one or more teeth,” says Namrita Harchandani, D.D.S, a dentist from AuthorityDental.org.
 Known as natal teeth, this occurs in about one in every 2,000 babies.
 These teeth may be yellow or brown, and tend to be looser and easier to dislodge than other baby teeth because the root is not fully developed.
 This poses a choking hazard, so doctors may remove these teeth to alleviate the risk.